ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 .. attention::

-   * All UFS applications support `four platform levels <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_.
+   * The SRW Application has `four levels of support <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
 The steps described in this chapter will work most smoothly on preconfigured (Level 1) systems.
 However, this guide can serve as a starting point for running the SRW App on other systems, too.
    * This chapter of the User's Guide should **only** be used for container builds.
-See :numref:`Section %s <NCQuickstart>` for a Quickstart Guide to building without a container (including on NOAA Cloud systems) or :numref:`Section %s <BuildRunSRW>` for a detailed guide to building the SRW App without a container.
+See :numref:`Chapter %s <NCQuickstart>` for the Quick Start Guide on building without a container (including on NOAA Cloud systems) or :numref:`Section %s <BuildRunSRW>` for a *detailed* guide to building the SRW App without a container.

 .. _DownloadCodeC: